Binance Market Update (2022-07-16)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -1.45% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, up by 1.01% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BOND, ACM, and LEVER, up by 41%, 31%, and 31%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include BOND, ERN, and AKRO, up by 165%, 53%, and 44%, respectively.

 Top stories of the day: